zp100/Transgender_Surgeries/wiki/TransSurgeriesWiki/wiki/srs/usa-south/usa-south.md

 * https://www.vitals.com/doctors/Dr_Christopher_Salgado.html
 * https://www.youtube.com/channel/UCyAe7LCSyCVSJxxEgwCkiaw

-Malpractice Insurance - See the <span class="internal">[Malpractice Insurance in the USA](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/index/index.md#malpractice-insurance-in-the-usa)</span> for what this means
+Malpractice Insurance - See the [Malpractice Insurance in the USA](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/index/index.md#malpractice-insurance-in-the-usa) for what this means

 * https://mqa-internet.doh.state.fl.us/MQASearchServices/HealthCareProviders/Details?LicInd=89179&ProCde=1501 - *"I have elected not to carry medical malpractice insurance however, I agree to satisfy any adverse judgments up to the minimum amounts pursuant to s.
 458.320(5) (g)1, F. S. I understand that I must either post notice in a sign prominently displayed in my reception area or provide a written statement to any person to whom medical services are being provided that I have decided not to carry medical malpractice insurance.
 I understand that such a sign or notice must contain the wording specified in s.
 458.320(5) (g), F.S."*